robisim74/qwik-speak/tools/inline.md

     }
   });
   ```
-Likewise, you can also create lazy loaded runtime files for the different pages.
+Likewise, you can also create scoped runtime files for the different pages.

 > Note.
 The `plural` function must be handled as a dynamic translation